BrianRxm Coins on Television 109/135

 This scene was filmed at Virginia City's Piper's Opera House.
 The city officials decide to remodel the town as a tourist attraction which they need $35,000 to do.

-Walter Matthau has been living in the town for five years but hasn't made any friends.
+Sam Keep (Walter Matthau) has been living in the town for five years but hasn't made any friends.
 He claims to have been a professional gambler and won large sums in the past.

-4. Asking Walter to help
+4. Asking Sam to help

 They stop at a cafe near Reno for a meal and encounter Tod and Buz.

-Edward opens the suitcase to get a bill to pay for the meal.
+Francis opens the suitcase to get a bill to pay for the meal.

 6. Suitcase full of money